-Everyone has a right to live an abuse free life, regardless of age, gender, race, or mental capacity.
+Everyone has a right to live an abuse-free life, regardless of age, gender, race, or mental capacity.
 Normally, every adult will demand and fight for this right.
-But for vulnerable adults, due to their advanced age and intellectual impairments, cannot make such demands and hence, stand the risk of being abused.
+But for vulnerable adults, due to their advanced age and intellectual impairments, cannot make such demands and hence, stand at risk of being abused.

 What makes it worse is the inability of these adults to even identify abuse or to report it.
 Individuals with cognitive impairment may not be aware that they are being abused, while those with communication difficulties will find it difficult to express themselves.
 In some cases, the abusers prevent access to these people, making it even more difficult for help to reach them.